Aleksei Evert: February Revolution

-Last years and Death
+Last years and death

 There is considerable uncertainty about how and when Evert actually died with no clear consensus established from the historical record.
 One theory is that he was arrested by the Cheka, and was murdered after being imprisoned in Mozhaisk (according to the memoirs of Prince Vladimir Drutskoy-Sokolinsky).
 Another version is that he was released after being imprisoned by the Bolsheviks and after that he engaged in beekeeping and died peacefully at the age of 69.
 The most likely version is that he was killed by the guards on his way to Mozhaisk, and he was buried in a local cemetery there.

 Personal life

-General Evert married a woman named Nadezhda Poznanskaya, after which they went on to have seven children: Ignatius, Boris, Vladimir, Sophia, Valentina, Vera, Vsevolod.
-Vsevolod died very early on in his life in 1910, Ignatius was killed in 1938, Sophia and Valentina died in Moscow, the fates of the others remained unknown.
-And Poznanskaya had actually preserved the circumstance of her husband's death in a private collection of hers.
-General Evert had a brother named Apollo Evert, and he was a lieutenant-general in the army.
+General Evert married Nadezhda Poznanskaya and with whom had seven children: Ignatius, Boris, Vladimir, Sophia, Valentina, Vera, Vsevolod.
+Vsevolod died young in 1910, Ignatius was killed in 1938, Sophia and Valentina died in Moscow, the fates of the others are currently unknown.
+Poznanskaya preserved the circumstance of her husband's death in a private collection.

+General Evert had a brother named Apollo Evert who was a lieutenant-general in the Imperial Russian Army.